 Tourists come to Florida for its many attractions.
 However, no one attraction can compete with the 663 miles of beaches in the sunshine state.
-People from the U.S. and the rest of the world flock to Florida every year just to soak up rays on our pristine beaches.
-Luckily, some of the best beaches in the world can be found on Siesta Key, a barrier island between the city of Sarasota and the Gulf of Mexico.
-All three public beaches have turquoise water, beautiful white sand and feature amazing sunsets on most evenings.
+People from the U.S. and the rest of the world flock to Florida every year to soak up our rays.
+Luckily, some of the best beaches in the world can be found on Siesta Key.
+Siesta Key is a barrier island between the city of Sarasota and the Gulf of Mexico.
+All three public beaches have turquoise water and beautiful white sand and feature amazing sunsets on most evenings.

 The shallow waters near the shoreline and year-round lifeguard protection make Siesta Beach a great choice for families.
 It has a large, shaded playground, picnic areas, concession stands, and several volleyball courts, along with a café overlooking the beach.
 There is even a drum circle at sunset on Sunday evenings.
 Siesta Beach is also within walking distance of Siesta Key Village, which hosts a variety of shops and restaurants.